pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

-Note: The Timeout module has received a fair amount of criticism of the past few years, we're only using it here to
-explore potential approaches, not as a long term solution.
+Note: The Timeout module has received a fair amount of criticism of the past few years, we're only using it here to explore potential approaches, not as a long term solution.

+{{% admonition info %}}

-> When dealing with clients, servers, processes that may or may not be running on the same computer, it is important to
-> remember that a piece of code running on one machine can't really ever be sure that the other ones are in the state
-> that you expect.
+When dealing with clients, servers, processes that may or may not be running on the same computer, it is important to remember that a piece of code running on one machine can't really ever be sure that the other ones are in the state that you expect.

->
-> In concrete terms, it means that when we write code that will run on the server part, which is what we're doing here,
-> we always have to keep in mind that a client that we have connected to may have disconnected.
-There might be various
-> reasons, but to name a few, the client may have explicitly closed the connection, a network issue may have happened,
-> causing the connection to be accidentally closed, or maybe the client code had an internal issue, an exception was
-> thrown and the process died.
+In concrete terms, it means that when we write code that will run on the server part, which is what we're doing here, we always have to keep in mind that a client that we have connected to may have disconnected.
+There might be various reasons, but to name a few, the client may have explicitly closed the connection, a network issue may have happened, causing the connection to be accidentally closed, or maybe the client code had an internal issue, an exception was thrown and the process died.

->
-> That means that after creating the `client` variable, we have absolutely no guarantees that the actual client, on the
-> other side, is still connected.
-It is reasonable to assume that the client is still connected two lines below when we
-> call `client.gets`, and while unlikely, the call may fail.
+That means that after creating the `client` variable, we have absolutely no guarantees that the actual client, on the other side, is still connected.
+It is reasonable to assume that the client is still connected two lines below when we call `client.gets`, and while unlikely, the call may fail.
 But what about later on, imagine that we kept the

+{{% /admonition %}}

 TODO: Finish the above after we kept track of the clients.